 AGYA Co-President Ahmed Al-Guindy added that, for him, ‘AGYA has always been about opportunities: Opportunities for understanding, both of scientific knowledge as well as ourselves and each other.
 The new office in Cairo will expand these opportunities even further through more face-to-face interaction between AGYA members which ‘creates strong bonds that transcend the standard scientific interaction.’

-Prof. Dr. Mahmoud Sakr, the President of ASRT and AGYA Advisory Board Member, affirmed on behalf of the Egyptian Minister of Higher Education and Research, Prof. Dr. Khaled Abdel Ghaffar, ‘the commitment of the Government of Egypt to the AGYA Regional Office at ASRT premises as one of the most efficient and effective platforms to serve young scholars from Germany and Arab states for the benefit of our people.’
+Prof. Dr. Mahmoud Sakr, President of the Egyptian Academy of Scientific Research and Technology (ASRT) and AGYA Advisory Board Member, affirmed on behalf of the Egyptian Minister of Higher Education and Research, Prof. Dr. Khaled Abdel Ghaffar, ‘the commitment of the Government of Egypt to the AGYA Regional Office at ASRT premises as one of the most efficient and effective platforms to serve young scholars from Germany and Arab states for the benefit of our people.’
 Sakr expressed ASRT’s excitement to cooperate with the AGYA office in Cairo to extend its services and activities in the region.
-From the very beginning, he noted, ‘German and Arab partners were involved in planning, discussing and forming AGYA.
-Together, we built an organization that brings the two worlds together and allows for deep exchange, to contribute to common solutions for common challenges.’
+From the very beginning, he noted:

 25 October 2018